electronstudio/pygame-zero-book/chapters/simple_games.rst

 .. topic:: Advanced

-   Combine this program with the enemy from  Program~\ref{code:chase} and the background from :numref:`code-background` and whatever else you want to make your own game.
+   Combine this program with the enemy from  Program :numref:`code-chase` and the background from :numref:`code-background` and whatever else you want to make your own game.